Founder note · Updated 2 June 2026

 Where to publish for AI visibility

 “Publishing” for AI Search is not one platform choice.
 It is a distribution system.
 Your first-party site should be the canonical source surface (the place you want cited).
 High-trust editorial platforms and partner datasets are the amplification layer (the places that create trust and citations).
 Social and professional profiles are the consistency layer (the places where entity facts drift if you do not maintain them).
-The fastest path is a strong canonical note plus a small number of distribution surfaces that point back to it.123
+The fastest path is a strong canonical note plus a small number of distribution surfaces that point back to it, using canonical links where the platform supports them and visible crawlable links where it does not.1267

 Audience